 #Conclusion

-Note that the documentation doesn't say anything about the actual implementation, nor about how the predicates will be used.
+Note that the documentation says nothing about the actual implementation or how predicates will be invoked.

-Last but not least, this issue is only one of the potential risks of LINQ.
-Other optimizations may change the way your code works, such as .Skip allows a Collection to be modified during enumeration.
+This issue is just one of the potential risks of LINQ.
+Other optimizations may also change the way your code behaves, such as .Skip allows a Collection to be modified during enumeration.

 #Additional resources